 What pairs better with twinkling lights than classic holiday tunes?
 Splendour in the Park is a daily interactive music and light show dominating more than half of Halifax’s Cornwallis Park.
 It’s part of the Halifax Lights Festival and is more than just a series of pretty decorations; it’s an experience.

-If you’re in Moncton this holiday season, head straight to the Magnetic Hill Zoo, which is celebrating the Year of the Penguin.
+If you’re in Moncton this holiday season, head straight to the Magnetic Hill Zoo, which is celebrating the Year of the Wolf.
 The 40-acre park is decked out in hundreds of thousands of holiday lights for its Wild Lights display and the spotlight is on – you guessed it – those quirky little penguins!
 You can learn about the birds and check out the penguin-themed displays then warm up at a bonfire with a hot drink.

 All Lit Up In Quebec